-Current active IMMA members are ESCP Europe Business School, IE Business School, Kellogg School of Management, London Business School, Queen’s Smith School of Business, Singapore Management University and WHU - Otto Beisheim School of Management.
+Current active IMMA members are ESCP Europe Business School, IE Business School, London Business School, Queen’s Smith School of Business, Singapore Management University and WHU - Otto Beisheim School of Management.
 New member schools may be added to the network upon direct invitation.

 Teammates, mentors and industry experts spread around the world all collaborate virtually: this is the workplace of the future.
 Interested in participating in a global experiential learning opportunity while adding to your personal and professional development?
 Experience it now!

 Seven teams composed of 3 selected students from six of the seven IMMA (International Masters in Management Association) member schools* compete against each other to arrive at a consulting solution for the challenge posed by sponsor Morningstar.
 Each school nominates three students and a faculty mentor.
 Teams are formed mixing 3 students, each from a different school.
 This mimics a realistic task-based working environment.
 Students are responsible for working collaboratively across international borders by leveraging all available technology.

 The teams benefit from learnings on three different levels:

 Given the public availability of data (and tools for end-users to increasingly and cost-effectively conduct sophisticated analyses by themselves), what is the role of advisory services like Morningstar?
 What are threats and opportunities – and how should Morningstar plan its business moving forward?

 |Mid-January 2018||Team Formation|